All Episodes

 Now, this is the truth, y'all.

-Eventually, a feeling went down my arm, down my leg, made my toes curl, came up my leg and hit my right testicle.
+Eventually, a feeling went down my arm, down my leg, made my toes curl, came up my leg, and hit my right testicle.

-I snatched my arm out of her mouth, ran, jumped in the Lincoln.
+I snatched my arm out of her mouth, ran, jumped in the lincoln.

 I'm trying to start it.

-Because it wants to stay and get that blow job, bro.
+Yeah, because it wants to stay and get that blow job, bro.

 Right.

-And then when the car started, since I had my foot on the gas, rocks went flying out from behind me, and the car zoomed off.
+And then when the car started, since I had my foot on the gas, rocks went flying out from behind me and the car zoomed off.

-You gotta wake up.
+You got to wake up.

 And mommy's like, Stan, what's wrong?